cbrionesaranda/portfolio/_projects/Cell.md

 ## Purpose

 The cell apparatus was designed with the intent of analyzing corrosion activity at small spots along a corroded region in a steel reinforcement.
-It is believed that in some cases the corroded regions may naturally go through repassivation, further proctecting the reinforcement from further corrosion damage.
+It is believed that in some cases the corroded regions may naturally go through repassivation, further protecting the reinforcement from further corrosion damage.

 ## Design